 7. Get Pre-approved

 After you have found a trustworthy mortgage broker that is willing to search for and or make a tailored mortgage that fits your needs, it’s time to get preapproved.
 Being preapproved allows you to move faster when you locate the home of your dreams.
 It lessens the chances of you losing a home because you are waiting on approval from the bank.
+Make sure you have your VA loan documents in order before your pre-approval appointment.

 8. Find An Experienced VA Real Estate Agent